sinodine/tech-challenge-bigblue/backend/README.md

 ## **Problem Statement**

+As customers order goods on our brands' e-commerce stores, we have to make sure that inventory is correctly reserved to ensure they don't sell more products than what they have in stock.
+An "inventory reservation" corresponds to one or several order lines (product + quantity) and a status: `RESERVED` or `BACKORDER` depending on whether the reservation was succesful.
+Last, inventory reservations must follow a first-come-first-served scheme.

 1. Must be a RESTful HTTP API listening to port `8080` (or you can use another port instead and describe in the README)
 2. The API must implement 4 endpoints with path, method, request and response body as specified
     - One endpoint to create a reservation (see sample)